Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 ImprisonmentUp to 1 year

-EnforcementTexas Parks & Wildlife Game Wardens
+EnforcementTexas Parks & Wildlife game wardens

-Drone operation in state park without TPWD authorization (31 TAC § 59.134)
+State park flight without TPWD authorization (31 TAC § 59.134)

 ClassificationClass C Misdemeanor